cosmicvibes/docs/monitors/custom.md

 Custom monitors are super powerful, and one of the most exciting features of Eyewitness.

-You can create *fully* integrated monitors into Eyewitness, which are seemless and act and appear as if they are one of the standard monitors.
+You can create *fully* integrated monitors into Eyewitness, which are seamless and act and appear as if they are one of the standard monitors.
 This means Eyewitness can grow with you and your application, to monitor literally anything you can think of.

 All you need is to write a small PHP script of what you want to monitor, and Eyewitness will handle everything else, including sending notifications and tracking the trend of the job over time.